karolkudla/newspaper_ads_server/README.md

 5. filter by geolocation
 6. and upload an image for banner.

+Admin can set a commision for all prices from publishers in "Commission" page in admin menu.
+All prices for clients are automatically increased by comission %.

 After payment, adspace parameters are sent to all choosed publishers.
 When every of them resend the offers with acceptance or changed publishing dates/other ad space, a new offer is composed and is viewable in "My Orders" Page in user panel.
 Email with notification is sent too.
 Now ad buyer, can accept or decline new offer - make a surcharge or wait for excess payment from publishers.